UofSC Procedures for Rebudgeting Under Sponsored Awards

 Budget Revision Request Procedures

-All requests for budget revisions requiring prior approval should be initiated by the PI/PD and/or the associated departmental business administrator.
-The request should be sent to the SAM administrator assigned to the PI’s department for review and processing.
-The request must include a summary of changes by budget line items, along with justification for the proposed revision.
+Requests for budget revisions should be initiated by the PI/PD and/or the associated departmental business administrator.
+All budget revision requests should be submitted as a Post-Award Action in USCeRA.
+The request must include a summary of changes by budget line items and a justification for the proposed revision.
+Please upload your justification as a PDF document.

-The assigned SAM administrator will review the request for compliance with the sponsor’s policies and the specific terms of the award.
-The SAM administrator will prepare and submit a request for approval of rebudgeting to the sponsor.
-Upon receipt of approval, SAM will authorize the rebudgeting.
+Your SAM administrator will review the request for compliance with the sponsor’s policies and the specific terms of the award.
+They will prepare and submit a request for approval to the sponsor.
+Upon receipt of approval, SAM will authorize the budget revision.

 Budget revision requests will be denied if the requested revision is not in compliance with university policy, South Carolina state law, federal funding policy (2 CFR 200) and funding agency policy and regulations.